 - Schedules are platform-managed resources.
 The platform calls your destinations (HTTP URLs or sandboxes) on schedule, with per-delivery tracking and automatic retries.

-Use cron routes when you want in-process scheduling with direct access to agent context.
+Use cron routes when you want in-process scheduling with route services on c.var.*.
 Use Schedules when you need delivery tracking, multiple destination types, or want to manage job timing independently of deployments.

 When to Use Schedules